 Change From the Ground Up

 This ground up approach is critical to achieving our vision of helping every child get an education they love.
 That’s because education is not a product, like an iPhone or a Tesla, that can be built and ‘shipped’ into classrooms.
 Education is an experience that gets created every day by the people on the ground — the teachers, children, families, and school leaders doing the work.
 They are the most important part of the education system.
 The way to improve education is to help them make it happen, and that is ClassDojo’s plan: we listen to the people doing the work.
-We help them work more closely together as a community.
-And then we give them what they need to create an education experience their children love.
+We help them work together as a community.
+And then we help them get the educational experiences their children love.

 So can this ground-up approach really change things?
 We think it already is.

-The most exciting part of this is that these ideas came from ClassDojo’s community.
+The most exciting part of this is that both of these ideas came from ClassDojo’s community.
 We heard real needs from teachers, children and families — the people creating education — and were able to help them get what they needed.
-And then these ideas spread rapidly around the world to everyone who could benefit from them, in weeks rather than in decades.
+And then those ideas spread rapidly around the world to everyone who could benefit from them, in weeks rather than in decades.

 In the ‘top-down’ world, companies were incentivized to focus on selling to the districts with the largest budgets.
 But because our approach doesn’t rely on salespeople targeting top-down decision makers, we can reach and serve children in all communities equally, all over the world.
 We wouldn’t have it any other way.

-This is a tremendously exciting development: the ability to help every community get the educational experiences they need for their children, faster and cheaper than ever before.
+The ability to help every community get the educational experiences they need for their children, faster and cheaper than ever before, is an exciting development.
 We’re just getting started.